Preface

 You don’t need to read sequentially.
 Medical specialties differ substantially in AI maturity and applications.
 Jump directly to your specialty chapter.
 Use the search function.
 Read TL;DRs for quick orientation.
 Dive deep when evaluating tools for your practice.

-Treat this as a clinical reference, not a textbook.
+Treat this as a field guide, not a textbook.
+Dog-ear the pages (digitally).
+Write in the margins (via GitHub discussions).
 Return to relevant sections when facing specific decisions.
 Share chapters with colleagues.
 Adapt frameworks to your institutional context.
+Question everything I’ve written, including the frameworks I’ve proposed.

 Three reading approaches: